-There were no comments received during the public comment period and at the public hearing.
+A summary of comments will be provided after the public comment period and the public hearing.

 For more details see the citizen participation attachment in the AD-26.
 A summary of public comments can also be viewed in AP-12 Participation.